jsreport/docs/docs/pdf-utils.md

 {{{pdfAddPageItem id='hello-world'}}}
 ```

-Then there needs to be a new template which renders the same content as the TOC at the top of the main and it gets merged using pdf utils operation to the main template.
+Then there needs to be a new template that renders the same content as the TOC at the top of the main and it gets merged using pdf utils operation to the main template.
 This extra template can then use the pdf utils properties to calculate the page numbers of the headings.

 ```js
 function getPage(root, id) {